-- Create a hash value for each file using industry standarding hash protocols, such as MD5 or SHA-2 and - Store the hash values with links to the hashed files for chain of custody purposes and validation of files received for processing and files delivered after processing.
+- Create a hash value for each file using industry standarding hash protocols, such as MD5 or SHA-256; - Store the hash values for chain of custody purposes with links to the corresponding hashed files.and - Validate the files received for processing against the files delivered after processing.

-Some products may also extend this to create a "family" hashing to provide an option to deduplicate at the family level and ensure that when you remove duplicates; the families stay intact.
+Some products may also create a "family" hashing to provide an option to deduplicate at the family level and ensure that when you remove duplicates; the families stay intact.